kaiiyer/rajappan/blog.md

 - [Mukarram Khalid Blog](https://mukarramkhalid.com/) Security blog by Mukarram Khalid
 - [JubaerAlNazi Blog](https://jubaeralnaziwhitehat.wordpress.com/) JubaerAlNazi – Security Researcher & InfoSec Newbie: Exploiting Machines More Than Minds
 - [Hackaday](https://hackaday.com/) Hackaday serves up Fresh Hacks Every Day from around the Internet
-- [Securityfocus](https://www.securityfocus.com/) A place to come together and share its collected wisdom and knowledge.
-From original news content to detailed technical papers and guest columnists, we’ve strived to be the community’s source for all things security related
+- [Securityfocus](https://www.securityfocus.com/) A place to come together and share its collected wisdom and knowledge
 - [Packet Storm](https://packetstormsecurity.com/) Exploit the possibilities
 - [Sectools](https://sectools.org/) CyberSecurity blog by Gordon Lyon a.k.a Fyodor
 - [Detectify Blog](https://labs.detectify.com/) Web Security blog from Detectify, Automated security and asset monitoring for all teams.
 - [Rubidus](https://blog.rubidus.com/) Personal blog by Jonathan Claudius.
+- [Ak1T4 Medium](https://medium.com/@know.0nix) Blog by WhiteHat Hacker Zen Monk & Bounty Hunter
 - [Security Idiots](https://www.securityidiots.com/) Security blog by Security Idiots
 - [Hackernoon](https://hackernoon.com/tagged/security) According to technologists, "Privacy is a myth." but "Security is non-negotiable."
 - [SQLi Basic](https://sqli-basic.blogspot.com/) This Blog Just for Educational Purpose.
 One of the best ways is not responsible for the authorities.
 Stay With us to Learn Basic SQLi with Manual